eiji03aero/mash/README.md

       - logout
         - remove cookie
     - fetch filesystem
-      - if logged in, get the ones for them in home directory
+      - only the home directory fetched from BE
-      - if not, get only the default ones
+      - loads static nodes from yaml

     - thread feature
       - user posts something
       - user can create thread